samishken/aws-terraform/Add EBS volume/README.md

-Add EBS volume to our instance
+- Attach EBS volume to our instance